 Members must be sensitive to potential barriers to accessibility.

-Members should conduct hearings or reviews such that those who appear before the agency understand procedures and practices and can participate equally, whether or not they are represented.
+Members should conduct hearings or reviews such that those who appear before the [relevant board/commission] understand procedures and practices and can participate equally, whether or not they are represented.

-Members should take all reasonable steps to ensure that proceedings are concluded in a timely manner, avoiding unnecessary delays and cancellations of proceedings.
+Members should take all reasonable steps to ensure that proceedings [relevant board/commission] are held and concluded in a timely manner, avoiding unnecessary delays and cancellations of proceedings.

-Members should be fully prepared for a proceeding and ensure that proceedings are orderly.
+Members should be fully prepared for a proceeding and ensure that proceedings are concluded in an orderly manner.